ps-19/website/README.md

         * first home section (**about**) & meet our team (**about team**) styling with responsive design.
         * Events (**domains event**) & Domains (**domains**) styling with responsive design.
   * [img](img) <br>
-    contains all the images and a [powerpoint file](img/generator.pptx) which is used to edit and design those images.
+    It contains all the images and a [powerpoint file](img/generator.pptx) which is used to edit and design those images.

 <br>